 DbRecord

-An active record is an object that represents a database record.
-It can be used to create / update / delete entities in db tables without writing any sql requests.
+An Active Record is an object that represents a row in a database table.
+It can be used to create, update and delete entities without writing SQL for each operation.

 composer require piko/db-record

-The component needs a PDO connexion.
-Ensure that a PDO component is registered in the application configuration.
+The component requires a PDO connection.
+When used inside a Piko application, ensure that a PDO component is registered in the application configuration.

 return [